-Liam Bastick, an Excel MVP, is on a mission to uncover Excel’s hidden powers
+Liam Bastick, an Excel MVP, is on a mission to uncover Excel’s hidden powers.
+One of those powers: influencing stakeholders.

 By Lachlan Colquhoun